The Clear Edge

 Difference: $17.6K more monthly revenue, 14 fewer hours weekly, 2.2x higher hourly value from choosing automation over hiring.

-The Frameworks She Applied: Documentation before automation ensured standards were transferred to systems.
+The Frameworks She Applied: Documentation before automation ensured standards were transferred into systems.
 Workflow-first architecture meant tools actually worked together.
 Leverage without people proved systems multiply results better than hours.

 Why It Worked: